riblack/linux-sysadmin-scripts/VIM.md

 :,$!sed -e 's/^/THIS IS REALLY COOL: /'
 :%!grep .
 :8,10!grep .

+### Visual Selection Commands and Repeating the last Selection

 Visual selection and command will look differently because it automatically specifies the visual range as :'<,'> once you enter command mode.
 So just carry on as normal:
 :'<,'>